objcio/articles/2014-07-07-scripting-data.md

 Tags are simpler.
 NLTag.h declares two scriptable properties: uniqueID and name.

-We want users to be able to create, edit, and delete notes and tags and to be able to access and change all of their properties (except any that are read-only).
+We want users to be able to create, edit, and delete notes and tags, and to be able to access and change all of their properties, with the exception of any that are read-only.

 ### Scripting Definition File (.sdef)

 The first step is to define the scripting interface — it’s conceptually like creating a .h file for scripters, but in a format that AppleScript understands.

-In the old days, we’d create and edit an aete resource (“aete” stands for AppleEvent Terminology; note the lower-case “e” for “event.”)
+In the past, we’d create and edit an aete resource (“aete” stands for Apple Event Terminology.)
 These days it’s much easier: we create and edit an sdef (scripting definition) XML file.

-You might think you’d prefer JSON or a plist, but XML is a decent match for this.
-Beats an aete resource hands-down, at least.
-(In fact, there was a plist version for a while, but it required *two* different plists that you had to keep in sync.
-It was a pain.)
+You might think you’d prefer JSON or a plist, but XML is a decent match for this — beats an aete resource hands-down, at least.
+In fact, there was a plist version for a while, but it required *two* different plists that you had to keep in sync.
+It was a pain.

 The original name of the resource points to a matter worth noting.
 An Apple event is the low-level message that AppleScript generates, sends, and receives.
 It’s an interesting technology on its own, and has uses outside of scripting support.
-It’s been around since System 7 in the early ’90s, and has survived the transition to OS X.
+Additionally, it’s been around since System 7 in the early ’90s, and has survived the transition to OS X.

-(Speculation: Apple events survived because so many print publishers relied on AppleScript, and publishers were among Apple’s most loyal customers during the dark days, in the middle and late ’90s.)
+(Speculation: Apple events survived because so many print publishers relied on AppleScript, and publishers were among Apple’s most loyal customers during the 'dark days,' in the middle and late ’90s.)

 An sdef file always starts with the same header:

 `<?xml version="1.0" encoding="UTF-8"?>`<br />
 `<!DOCTYPE dictionary SYSTEM "file://localhost/System/Library/DTDs/sdef.dtd">`

 The top-level item is a dictionary — “dictionary” is AppleScript’s word for a scripting interface.
-Inside the dictionary are one or more suites.
+Inside the dictionary you'll find one or more suites.

 (Tip: open AppleScript Editor and choose File > Open Dictionary… You’ll see a list of apps with scripting dictionaries.
 If you choose one — iTunes, for instance — you’ll see the classes, properties, and commands that iTunes understands.)